ScottLogic/prompt-injection/README.md

 ## Setup
 ### Environment file
-1. Copy the example environment file `.env.example` and rename it to `.env`.
+1. Copy the example environment file `.env.example` in the backend directory and rename it to `.env`.
 1. Replace the OPENAI_API_KEY value in the `.env` file with your [OpenAI API key](https://platform.openai.com/account/api-keys).
 1. Replace the SESSION_SECRET value with a [random UUID](https://www.uuidgenerator.net/).